Towards Functional Correctness of Large Code Models with Selective Generation: Introduction

 Given the code entailment definition and generated unit tests, we propose certified selective code generation for code hallucination control.
 This includes a learning algorithm of a selective generator for code, a post-processor of an original generator, which provides a controllability guarantee on the rate of hallucination in a false discovery rate (FDR), \ie a learned selective generator provides a desired or minimum level of hallucination.
 The learning algorithm mainly leverages fuzzing for checking the correctness of code in a self-supervised manner for supervised learning in selective code generators.
 Finally, we leverage fuzzing for code evaluation as well as selective generator learning.
 We claim that automatically generated unit tests provide rigorous evaluation, calling this evaluation paradigm \emph{FuzzEval} to distinguish from \emph{HumanEval} \citep{chen2021codex}.

-To summarize, the main contribution of our work lies in the selective generation learning algorithm that controls the hallucination rate.
-We demonstrate the efficacy of our learning algorithm over open and closed code generators under diverse experiment setups, including four code generators, four datasets, four programming languages, and diverse baselines.
+The main contribution of our work lies in the selective generation learning algorithm that controls the hallucination rate.
+We demonstrate the efficacy of our algorithm over open and closed code generators under diverse experiment setups, including four code generators, four datasets, four programming languages, and diverse baselines.
 Our results demonstrate the hallucination-controllability with reasonable efficiency, and further demonstrate the benefits of automatically generated unit tests.
-We release code for our algorithm and evaluation dataset at \url{https://github.com/trustml-lab/selective-code-generation}
+We will release code and dataset at \url{https://github.com/trustml-lab/selective-code-generation}.